 - Deer Falls is the Official name of this waterfall.

 The name of the falls, while seemingly rather generic, has been in use for quite a long time, and is officially recognized by the forest service and the county, among other institutions.
-The origin of the name is not known (but I would wager it was because Deer were commonly sighted in the area).
+The specific origin of the name is not known, but one can probably make a fairly generic guess.